 Rosin is the preferred choice for the cannabis purist.
 Made without the use of any solvents, rosin tastes like the buds it was pressed from, but with a deeper flavor and stronger high.
 Rather than using a solvent like butane and extracted flowers in a closed-loop extraction machine, rosin is made with a special rosin press.
 The buds are placed between two places that use equal amounts of heat and pressure to firmly squeeze the buds together until a warm, gooey extracts flows out.
 This golden liquid is rich with terpenes and contains no plant matter, since it is contained with a mesh sieve or filter bag.

 Fresh or dried flower can be pressed into rosin, but the most sophisticated method of making rosin is to press bubble hash, further refining the rosin into the concentrate of all concentrates.
 Rosin presses, both for commercial or personal use, are quite affordable.
 Rosin can be smoked in a dab rig, vape pen, or added to a joint or bowl of weed for extra cannabinoids and a terpene-rich flavor.

 An Ever-Evolving Spectrum of Cannabis Concentrates

-As consumers’ tastes change, and the technology allows for more sensitive approaches to extraction, cannabis concentrates have also improved.
+As consumers’ tastes change and technology allows for more sensitive approaches to extraction, cannabis concentrates have also improved.
 Extraction technology has transitioned from THC-focused, crude oils into terpene-forward live resin masterpieces.
 Although there may still be a significant portion of the industry pushing concentrates with more than 90 percent potency, the market seems to have subtly shifted towards flavor profile, which means HTFSE and other terpene-rich products.
 Considering the evolution of the last ten to twenty years, it will be interesting to see where the industry is in the future.